Why you need professional conference photography for your event.

 Unless your budget stands at near zero then don’t take a chance with your conference photos by hiring an inexperienced event photographer.
 If your conference event is new and you have a very small budget it might be worth locating an aspiring conference photographer with a proven eye for detail in this area.
 But if your aim is to promote your conference for growth and take it to market in a big way then you will need professional photographer.

-What you expect from an Professional Conference Photography
+What you expect from Professional Conference Photography

 Well, for sure the 5 bullet points detailed above, other than that stamina and consistent awareness of how they interact with absolutely everyone.
 The typical conference can be 8-10 hours solid work.
-There are a few opportunities to rest and being a consistently great photographer takes great skill and dedication.
+There are a few opportunities to rest and being a consistently great at conference photography takes great skill and dedication.
 You will also demand the best professionally edited images that really hit the mark.
 You will be relying on their prompt arrival and to be set up ready for the first wave of delegates coming through the doors.
 Personable characteristics are just as important as style and quality.
 Who wants to compromise – getting fantastic images when the photographer is getting on everyone’s nerves?
 That’s why recommendations and introductions followed by just a phone call or meet up work so well for preparation on site working as a team.
 After all the photographer is also a team player and needs to gel with your people.

 Think about the kind of images you want a conference photographer to supply

 There can be many Conference formats but they all share a familiar concept to achieve the same goals – stage, speaker(s), audience, debates.
-Maybe your producing a political or academic conference, or it could just be entirely industry focused, forming part of a wider event such as trade shows with multitrack seminars or workshops.
-Whatever the subject or scale you’ll need to ask yourself just “what the heck do we need photographing and how are we going to use all these images!”
+Maybe you’re producing a political or academic conference, or it could just be entirely industry focused, forming part of a wider event such as trade shows with multitrack seminars or workshops.
+Whatever the subject or scale you’ll need to ask yourself just “what the do we need photographing and how are we going to use all these images!”
 Most conference producers plan way ahead a list of essential images they will need.
 Thinking about the shots you need for future collateral will save you so much frustration come the end of your conference.
 Most professional conference shooters are good and will get what you need without asking but please don’t leave it to chance, write a detailed brief based on the end use!

 Who will want to use the images?

-So lets split this in to the various stakeholders any conference may have: the conference producers, the events marketing department, PR, the speakers, the sponsors, the event designers, catering and AV units.
-They may all have an interest in obtaining photography for an event so consider all aspects.
+So let us split this in to the various stakeholders any conference may have: the conference producers, the events marketing department, PR, the speakers, the sponsors, the event designers, catering and AV units.
+They may all have an interest in obtaining conference photography for an event so consider all aspects.
 You might have to sign a deal with the photographer to licence images to absolutely everyone involved, but that should be straightforward.
 You and the photographer need to know from the outset what is being photographed and for whom.
 Nothing worse than a missed opportunity because something was overlooked!
 As a professional photographer I tend to capture everything I think is relevant from a marketing or conference producer’s perspective.
 They each have their own requirements.
 In part this is true to a point but there will be somethings that can be overlooked or a no go area:- documents, screens or high risk to photograph.
 Some delegates and even speakers have made requests not to have their photos taken.
 This needs to be upheld and you we could be breaching data or privacy protections laws if not followed through and images are published online.

 All The Shots You Need